sanjaykhadayate/mrcrna/README.md

 Rscript rnapipeline0.1.r file=targets.txt genome=mm9 strandspecific=0 factor1=Group factor2=NULL dir=/csc/rawdata/-----/Unalined/ isPairedEnd=TRUE

+targets.txt is  sample information file and needs to be present in working directory.
+The file needs to have following columns sample  Group   InputFile       InputFile2      OutputFile

-targets.txt is  sample information file and needs to be present in working directory. genome can be either mm9 or hg19 strandspecific (0 for non strand specific or 1 for strand specific)
+genome can be either mm9 or hg19 strandspecific (0 for non strand specific or 1 for strand specific) dir is the directory where raw data is located

+The pipeline was developed on  R/3.2.0